Looping

 Creating loops

-As you drag across the notes, we’ll automatically “snap” to notes, rests and barlines — making your loop nice and tight.
+As you drag across the music, we’ll automatically “snap” to notes, rests and barlines — making your loop nice and tight.
 And we’ll fade out the rest of the notation, letting you focus on the specific section.

 Resizing loops